The Real Reason These Actors Stormed Off Set

 David Caruso (NYPD Blue)

 Though he eventually redeemed his career and reputation to a degree with "CSI: Miami," David Caruso initially demolished his rocket rise to stardom with "NYPD Blue" by walking away from the show after one season.
-Caruso earned an Emmy nomination for his turn on the controversial cop drama but was also the enmity of series co-creators Steven Bochco and David Milch through a combination of volatile and uncooperative on-set attitudes.
+Caruso earned an Emmy nomination for his turn on the controversial cop drama but also the enmity of series co-creators Steven Bochco and David Milch through a combination of volatile and uncooperative on-set attitudes.
 In his 2016 memoir (via The Hollywood Reporter), "Truth Is a Total Defense," Bochco wrote, "Caruso's behavior was, simply put, cancerous."

 Peter Sellers (Casino Royale)

-The 1967 James Bond spoof "Casino Royale" was already a convoluted project, featuring a vast international cast led by Ursula Andress, Woody Allen, David Niven, and Orson Welles and five directors, including John Huston, before Peter Sellers complicated matters almost beyond repair.
+The 1967 James Bond spoof "Casino Royale" was already a convoluted project, featuring a vast international cast led by Ursula Andress, Woody Allen, David Niven, and Orson Welles, as well as five directors, including John Huston, before Peter Sellers complicated matters almost beyond repair.
 The notoriously mercurial comic actor, who was cast as a baccarat champ hired by James Bond (Niven) to impersonate him during a game against Welles' SMERSH agent, was plagued by mood swings and insecurities throughout the shoot: He fought, both verbally and physically, with longtime friend and collaborator Joe McGrath, who directed his scenes, and refused to appear in scenes opposite Welles, which required them to be shot at separate times.

 Eventually, Sellers walked off the film altogether, which forced producer Charles Feldman to scramble in order to save the picture from collapse.
 The solution was to rewrite the script so that half of the cast, including Andress, Barbara Bouchet's Miss Moneypenny, and Australian actor Terence Cooper, was also impersonating Bond.
 The ruse didn't clarify the script or win over critics, who were unkind to the film, but audiences were apparently delighted with the hijinks and made it one of the most profitable films of 1967.